rust-lang/unsafe-code-guidelines/reference/src/layout/pointers.md

 > or, in the case of `&mut T`, aliasing.

-We do not make any guarantees about the layout of multi-trait objects `&(dyn Tr + Ur)` or references to other dynamically sized types, other than that they are at least word-aligned, and have size at least one word.
+We do not make any guarantees about the layout of multi-trait objects `&(dyn Trait1 + Trait2)` or references to other dynamically sized types, other than that they are at least word-aligned, and have size at least one word.

 The layout of `&dyn Trait` when `Trait` is a trait is the same as that of: